hmunish/ror-recipe-app/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-Live demo not available yet.
+Live demo link will be added here

 <!-- - [Live Demo Link](https://google.com) -->